 Artek’s day bed 710 is a versatile bed designed by Alvar Aalto in 1933.
-Like many other Aalto furniture, the day bed 710 features the famous L-leg structure developed by Aalto: the birch wood frame and slatted base rest on low legs bent into a shape of L. The light colour and strong structure of birch make the day bed 710 a perfect minimalist sofa, catnapping place or guest bed.
+Like many of Aalto's furniture pieces, the day bed 710 features the famous L-leg structure developed by Aalto: the birch wood frame and slatted base rest on low legs bent into a shape of L. The light colour and strong structure of birch make the day bed 710 a perfect minimalist sofa, catnapping place or guest bed.
 You can add your own mattress and cushions or contact our Customer Service for ordering a mattress and cushions upholstered in Artek fabrics.

 Aalto day bed 710